RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

-tad itthaṃ yadi nāma vādi;prativādi-madhyasthamātrasya dūṣaṇ'—adi-satt"-āvagamaḥ kathā-kālamātre tair a:bādhyamānaḥ kath"-āṅgatven' ābhyupeyate,
+tad itthaṃ yadi nāma vādi;prativādi;madhyasthamātrasya dūṣaṇ'—adi-satt"-āvagamaḥ kathā-kālamātre tair a:bādhyamānaḥ kath"-āṅgatven' ābhyupeyate,
-(tadā ŚM,RŚ) kim āyātaṃ sarva:prakār'-ā:bādhita:tat;tat-sattv'-āvagam'-āyatta:tat;tat-sattv"-ābhyupagama-kath"-āṅgat"-ān:aṅgīkārasya?
+(ŚM,RŚ tadā) kim āyātaṃ sarva:prakār'-ā:bādhita:tat;tat-sattv'-āvagam'-āyatta:tat;tat-sattv"-ābhyupagama-kath"-āṅgat"-ān:aṅgīkārasya?
 katipaya:pratipattṛ-katipaya:kāla-tathātv'-āvagamād eva ca prāyeṇa laukika-vyavahāraḥ pratīyate |
 tādṛśaś c' āyaṃ sattv'-āvagamaḥ kath"-āṅgam |
 etat tad ucyate ‘vyāvahārikīṃ pramāṇ'—ādi-sattām ādāya vicār'-ārambha'’ iti || ^p211

 #### Translation

-Then, in this way, if indeed you accept the the arbiter's understanding₁ of the existence of faults etc, which₁ is not sublated by claimant, defendant and arbiter only during the time of debate, what difference does it make to the fact that I do not acknowledge that accepting the existence of various things, which depends on understanding the existence of these various things as not sublated by any means, is a part of debate?
+So, in this way, if indeed you accept the claimant's, defendant's and arbiter's understanding₁ of the existence of faults etc, which₁ they do not sublate only during the time of debate, as a principal part of a debate, what difference does it make to the fact that I do not acknowledge that accepting the existence of various things, which depends on an understanding of the existence of these various things that is not sublated in any way at all, is a principal part of a debate?
-What's more, the behaviour of the common man is mostly established only by an understanding of the fact that things are in a certain way because of a handful of thinkers for a small amount of time.
+What's more, we observe that the behaviour of ordinary people is established for the most part only because a handful of thinkers understands things in a certain way for a certain amount of time.
-And it's this kind of understanding of existence that is part of debate.
+And it's this kind of understanding of existence that is a principal part of debate.
 This is what we mean when we say ‘We begin to think having accepted a behavioural (conventional) existence of the means of valid knowledge etc.’

 #### ŚM Commentary